The ghosts of forgotten things: A study on size after forgetting: Preliminaries

 If either of the two formulae comprises a single clause, the abbreviations {} $\resolve(A,c) = \resolve(A, \{c\})$, {} $\resolve(c,B) = \resolve(\{c\}, B)$ and {} $\resolve(c,c') = \resolve(\{c\}, \{c'\})$ are used.

 \end{definition}

-A single clause of $A$ resolved with a single clause of $B$ and nothing else: this is $\resolve(A,B)$.
+This set contains only the clauses that results from resolving a single clause of $A$ with a single clause of $B$.
 Exactly one resolution of one clause with one clause.
 Not zero, not multiple ones.
 A clause of $A$ is not by itself in $\resolve(A,B)$ unless it is also the resolvent of another clause of $A$ with a clause of $B$.

+A clause of a formula is superredundant if it is redundant in the resolution closure of the formula~\cite{libe-22}: $\rescn(F) \backslash \{c\} \models c$.
+The following properties of superredundancy and superirredundancy are used in this article.